It’s my turn to stand up, avoiding eye contact with the circle of attentive faces while my “Hello, My Name Is” tag starts to peel off.

 It may seem unnecessary, but setting appointments to spend quality time with friends and family can make all the difference.
 Not only do you have a fun lunch date with a best pal to look forward to, but you’re also making an active decision to see that friend and stay in contact with her.
 Don’t break these appointments!
 I mean it!

-I will be the first to admit that recovery from workaholism is tough—tougher than you’d think.
-Try your best to break yourself out of it (these rules will help), but go easy on yourself.
+I’m the first to admit that recovery from workaholism is tough—tougher than you’d think.
+Try your best to break yourself out of it (these rules will help), but also go easy on yourself.
 Try your best, and set up a support network that will help you reach your goals.
-Or, just find someone to drag you away from the computer.
+Or just find someone to drag you away from the computer.

-Are you a recovering workaholic as well?
+Are you a recovering workaholic?
 Let me know in the comments!